 Just a short three-hour drive from Sydney, the Hunter Valley is a destination that’s all about decadence.
 But there’s more to explore beyond the cellar doors.
 With rolling greenery, gourmet food, quaint cottages and fireplaces aplenty, this stunning wine region is steeped in charm and romance.
 So set aside a long weekend to explore Australia’s oldest wine region, Sitchu style.
-Here's our pick of things to do and places to visit, for your next wine-fuelled getaway.
+Here's our pick of places to visit and things to do in the Hunter Valley, for your next wine-fuelled getaway.

 For a weekend in the Hunter Valley, be sure to…

 Fuel up with coffee and brekkie at Café Enzo